 Be advised all TN eCampus exams are given at the Macon Cove Campus.
 Seats are filled on a first-come-first-serve basis, so schedule your exam time early.
 There is no charge for Tennessee Board of Regents (TBR) online degree students.

 The TABE test is restricted to applicants seeking admission to the Pharmacy Technician program at Southwest which begins each fall semester.
 Students are required to submit results from the TABE test as part of the admissions process.

-Prospective candidates for the Pharmacy Technician Program can only take the TABE test a maximum of two (2) times per semester.
-It is recommended that students wait a minimum of fourteen days (14 days) before attempting to retake the test.
-This will allow the prospective candidate the opportunity to refresh themselves of subject matter covered by the test.
+Prospective candidates for the Pharmacy Technician Program can only take the TABE test a maximum of two times per semester.
+It is recommended that students wait a minimum of 14 days before attempting to retake the test.
+This will allow the prospective candidate a chance to refresh themselves of subject matter covered by the test.